matpow2/cuwo/README.md

 Status
 ======

+Right now, cuwo has a server that can serve clients.
+Players cannot yet see each other.
+A lot is still to be done though, but there is a basic scripting system in place.

-Right now, cuwo has a working MITM server that can inject chat packets.
-However, to create a complete server, the protocol has to be dissected completely, which is still WIP.
+There is also a working MITM server that can inject packets.
+It's useful for reverse-engineering the protocol and can be used as an alternative to a standalone server.

 There is also a working Cube World/Qubicle model converter.
 Find it in the 'tools' folder.